Categories

 What happens if the link text on the slide does not provide the information?
 You will be left confused.
 So, ensure that the link text present in the PowerPoint presentation are descriptive and accurate such that they provide information about the destination page they point to.
 This helps reader to confirm navigation to the page.

 Again, let’s understand how links are experienced.
-Would you prefer to have a link like http://247accessibledocuments.com/industries/education/ or Education web page as the link text.
+Would you prefer to have a link like https://247accessibledocuments.com/document-accessibility-at-universities/ or Educational institutions web page as the link text.
 Adding the descriptive link text makes it easy for a person to understand what the link is for and obviously, it is a link, so when they click on it, they will be taken to the relevant URL.

 So get into the habit of ensuring that whenever you make a PowerPoint presentation you ensure that the tables & links are accessible.